cristherRubio/pokemon_hangman/README.md

 # pokemon_hangman

 ## TODO
-- Create pokemon DB name-id
+- Fix pokemon database names
-- Create pokemonMaster table
 - Create game page
     - Randomly select pokemon from database
     - Hangman mechanic
         - Only pixelated silouthe as hint
-        - Hint per life system???
         - If success show full pokemon gif or image and store in DB -> show Catch a new one
         - If faliure show try again
     - if user validate for new pokemon